Last Updated: October 11, 2022

 This cools down to 39 degrees Fahrenheit and comes with a built-in mini fan to help in keeping the interior temperature consistent.

 Its glass doors are insulated and safe from temperature fluctuations and UV light.
-The door hinges are on the right with the easy-grip handle and lock on its left.
+The door hinges are on the right with the easy-grip handle and lock on the left.

 The blue LED interior light illuminates your wines well to help you search for a specific wine without any hassle.
 And on the outside, it has an external digital display so you can monitor the interior temperature easily.